About Fenix Starlight

 My Story

-All my life, I’ve loved telling stories.
-At a young age, I would draw scene after scene of a story in my head onto the same piece of paper, until it became a mass of scribbles.
-After some redirection from parents, I started to draw each scene on a separate sheet, stapling them together into a mini “comic book”.
-As I grew older, and I learnt more about comics, my “stapled sheets” became more detailed, with though out panels and page layouts, turning into tiny comic strips!
+From a young age, I have always loved comics.
+I never wanted to draw “one final picture”, instead preferring to draw doodles of a narrative in my head, drawing scene after scene on a single piece of paper, until it became a mass of scribbles.
+After some redirecetion from my parents, I started to draw each scene on a separate sheet, stapling them to become a “mini book”.
+As I grew older, these “stapled books” became more detailed, with panels and text, eventually turning into mini comic books!

 A page from a comic strip I made when I was nine-years-old.

-I grew up reading graphic novels such as “Sisters” and “Amulet”, when there was a recent bloom in the graphic novel industry to target younger audiences.
-I was particularly drawn to the fantasy genre- I loved the idea of magical realms hidden in everyday world.
+I grew up reading memori graphic novels such as “sisters” and “El defo”, when there was a recent bloom in the industry to create comics for a younger audience.
+I was particularly drawn to the fantasy genre, I loved the idea of magical relms hidden in the every day world, but didn’t see many graphic novels like that growing up.

 By the time I was 10 years old, I had collected almost all of the graphic novels aimed at my age group, and found myself yearning for more.
 This was before a ton of middle-grade titles came out during the pandemic- such as “Lightfall”, “The Squad” and “Speechless”.